 Filing a Chapter 13 bankruptcy in Bristol may be a bit more intensive, so you may consider a Chapter 13 bankruptcy that is closer to you.
 That said, with the internet and the pandemic, many of the meetings are now online and you can generally submit your documentation online as well.

 Regardless, you can use the table below to find a Chapter 13 bankruptcy lawyer in or near Bristol.
+Also, the fees are just estimates, and may not be reflective of the actual cost of the attorney fees.

 |guid||has_phone||Firm||Est. Rate||Rating||Reviews||Relevancy||Free Consult||Payment Plans||Contact|